Spinach and feta pie

-Until attemping this recipe I hadn’t really considered just how critical confidence is to cooking.
-I thoroughly read the instructions, watched Jamie Oliver effortlessly make this recipe twice and decided to omit the cucumber salad as the meal was only going to feed two.
-Despite this, when I started to cook, I felt disheartened that it wasn’t going very smoothly.
-My basil dressing was chunkier than pictured, the cooked spinach was too wet, the bottom layer of filo stuck to the baking paper, but worst of all the pie filling leaked out through the pastry when I assembled it.
+Despite thoroughly reading the instructions for this recipe and watching Jamie Oliver effortlessly make it (twice!) my first attempt was a struggle.
+My basil dressing was chunkier than pictured, the cooked spinach was too wet, the bottom layer of filo stuck to the baking paper and worst of all, the pie filling leaked through the pastry when I assembled it.

-In the end none of it mattered though; somehow it all came together wonderfully even if the presentation was a bit rustic*.
-Jamie Oliver says that the pie is the hero of the meal but I believe it’s the basil dressing and the coated ice cream; they took mere minutes to make but they tasted unbelievable.
+In the end none of it mattered; it came together beautifully even if the presentation was a bit rustic*.
+Jamie Oliver says that the pie is the hero of the meal but I think it’s also the basil dressing and coated ice cream; they took minutes to make but tasted unbelievable.
 So much reward for such little effort.

-- Not wet the baking paper as directed on the TV programme (but not the book).
-I think this contributed to my pastry problem.
+- Not wet the baking paper as directed on the TV programme (the book omits this step).
+I think the wet paper contributed to my pastry problem

-- Drain the spinach of any excess water to prevent the filling from becoming too wet (even if your pie leaks like mine did it’s not a big deal as once the eggs cook everything thickens up).
+- Drain the spinach of any excess water to prevent the filling from becoming too wet.
+(If your pie leaks like mine did, don’t worry.
+Once the eggs cook, everything thickens up and holds together)

-- Add less salt - the feta is already salty and doesn’t need any extra help.
+- Add less salt - the feta is salty enough.

-- Preheat the oven to 200°C. Put an ovenproof frying pan (around 26cm diameter) on a medium heat.
+- Preheat the oven to 200°C (fan).
+Put an ovenproof frying pan (around 26cm diameter) on a medium heat.